holdfenytolvaj/pogi/docs/index.md

 It is not a full-featured ORM, it is rather aligned with KISS.
 Therefore no initial definitions needed.
 It rather runs some initial queries to look up the schemas and tablenames and some special column types at startup.
-So makes a seemless integration with js objects and removes boiler plate but keeps the power of custom queries.
+So makes a seamless integration with js objects and removes boiler plate but keeps the power of custom queries.

 ```js